New York man sentenced to life for subway suicide bomb plot

 After federal agents searched Medunjanin’s home in January 2010, Medunjanin got into his car and sped erratically across the Whitestone Expressway in Queens, crashing his car into another vehicle in what prosecutors described as a last-ditch attempt to fulfill his suicide mission.

-“Adis Medunjanin sought martyrdom for himself and death for innocent New Yorkers as part of al Qaeda’s plan to spread terror within our shores,” U.S. attorney Loretta Lynch said in a statement.

 Both Zazi and Ahmedzay pleaded guilty and testified against Medunjanin during his trial.
-Zazi, 27, is scheduled to be sentenced on December 14, and Ahmedzay, also 27, will be sentenced on May 10.
+Zazi, 27, is scheduled to be sentenced on Dec.
+14, and Ahmedzay, also 27, will be sentenced on May 10.
+(Editing by Mohammad Zargham)